openedx/event-routing-backends/docs/decisions/0007-access-control-of-events.rst

              "context.org_id": "edX",
              "name": ["problem_check", "showanswer", "stop_video"]}

-2. Following configuration will allow transformation and routing of an edX event if the organisation is `edX` AND course run is `2021` AND event name starts with `problem` AND event source is `server`.
+2. Following configuration will allow transformation and routing of an edX event if the content organisation is `edX` AND course run is `2021` AND event name starts with `problem` AND event source is `server`.

 ::